mariamshita/Space-shooter-Game/README.md

 ## 🎯 How to Play

 1. Press **Start** on the main menu to begin
-2. Move the mouse to steer your spaceship
+2. Use the Arrow Keys to move your spaceship (Up, Down, Left, Right)
-3. Click to shoot down incoming enemies
+3. Press Spacebar to shoot down incoming enemies
 4. Watch out for the three enemy types — ranged snipers, mid-range attackers, and melee rammers
 5. Avoid enemy contact to preserve your health
 6. Chain 10 kills in a row to trigger a screen-clearing missile